G.E.T. Guidebook

 Trail 69 at CDT (Trail 74).
 This segment begins within the Aldo Leopold Wilderness atop the Black Range Crest (Continental Divide), at a remote location accessible only on foot or horseback.
 For the nearest vehicle access to the west, see the Beginning Access Point for Segment 23.

 FR 226A at CDT (Trail 74).
-5 miles north of Truth or Consequences NM exit Interstate 25 onto paved NM 142, then turn left onto paved NM 52.
+5 miles north of Truth or Consequences NM take exit 83 off Interstate 25 onto paved NM 181 North, then turn left onto paved NM 52 (west).
 In ~31 mi. from I-25, reach community of Winston (last gas station).
 Continue ~10 more mi. and turn left onto paved NM 59.
 Follow ~13 miles to signed crossing of Continental Divide.
-Continue ~1.6 mi. and turn left (south) onto dirt FR 226, then left onto FR 226A (4WD advisable) toward Lookout Mountain. ~11 miles from NM 59 reach signed CDT crossing.
+Continue ~1.6 mi. and turn left (south) onto dirt FR 226, then left onto FR 226A (both high-clearance & 4WD advisable) toward Lookout Mountain. ~11 miles from NM 59 reach signed CDT crossing.
 Park along shoulder.

 Alternate ending access point: Continue on FR 226 (not 226A) approx 10 more miles, (4WD advisable) along the way passing signed CDT trailhead on left (northbound), to next trailhead on right (Caledonia Trail 42).
 Or reach this trailhead from Winston by following paved road 3 miles to Chloride, then dirt FR 226 for 12 miles (steep, rough mountain grades: 4WD high clearance required).